Aliases for NUMB Gene

 GeneCards Summary for NUMB Gene

 NUMB (NUMB, Endocytic Adaptor Protein) is a Protein Coding gene.
 Diseases associated with NUMB include Tactile Agnosia and Lip Disease.
-Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and Signaling by GPCR.
+Among its related pathways are Notch signaling pathway (KEGG) and NOTCH2 Activation and Transmission of Signal to the Nucleus.
 GO annotations related to this gene include beta-catenin binding and alpha-catenin binding.
 An important paralog of this gene is NUMBL.

 UniProtKB/Swiss-Prot for NUMB Gene